solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 In this whiteboard design session, you will work with a group to design an end-to-end solution that leverages Microsoft Azure's IoT features, tools and resources to secure and monitor a set of IoT devices.

 At the end of this session, you will be better able to design and recommend solutions that help organizations properly secure and monitor their IoT-based infrastructure.

+This concepts covered here are targeted at an architectural design level versus simple stand alone actvities.

 ## Step 1: Review the customer case study